 The bill establishes a pilot program focused on improving treatment and research for posttraumatic stress disorder (PTSD) among workers, particularly in high-risk occupations.
-It amends existing laws to allocate funding from the medical aid fund for workplace safety and health projects, mandating that at least 25% of the funds be used for innovative return-to-work initiatives and 50% for injury prevention projects.
+It amends existing laws to allocate funding from the medical aid fund for workplace safety and health projects, mandating that at least 25% of the funds be used for innovative return-to-work initiatives and 50% for workplace injury prevention.
 The legislation also introduces funding for grants or contracts aimed at workplace behavioral health programs, including suicide prevention and mental health training.
 Additionally, it establishes a healthcare provider network to ensure high-quality medical treatment for injured workers, with provisions for monitoring provider quality and developing minimum standards.

 Statutes affected: